lingsheng99/Scan/README.md

-## PDF Scanner App Support or Contact
+## PDF Scanner App for iPhone Support or Contact

 If you have any questions,please contact with us use zhuxianlong1979@gmail.com,and we’ll help you sort it out.thanks a lot.

 ### App Feature

-PDF Scanner App will turn your iPhone into a powerful mobile scanner.
+PDF Scanner App for iPhone will turn your iPhone into a powerful mobile scanner.
 Quickly scan, edit, save, and share any document in PDF.

 Scan anything: documents, receipts, business cards, notes, books and store your scans as multi-page PDF  files.